denten-books/plain-text/0-chapter.md

 Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to speak volumes.
-Technology does not silence---it transforms the nature of the literary phenomena.
+Technology does not silence---it transforms the nature of literary phenomena.
 The instruments of literary analysis should consequently evolve to deal with new technological contingencies.
 Where texts are encrypted, we decrypt.
 If "automated discourse analysis has taken command,"[@kittler_gramophone_1999, 263] then we will engineer analytical automatons that command on our behalf.

-The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to code, system, and network.
+The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to code, system, and device.
 For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
 Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational hermeneutics empower the reader to resist hard-wired models of machine-bound interpretation.
 Yet today, resistance remains within the purview of the few.
-Plain text aims to channel itinerant streams of data back into the mangroves of human agency and comprehension for all.
+Plain text channels itinerant streams of data back into the mangroves of human agency and comprehension for all.
 There, code becomes intelligible for the very subjects whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-*Plain Text* makes a historical case for the recovery of textual roots latent in the machinery of contemporary computing.
+*Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
 Software engineers routinely architect technologies that aim at nothing less than a "disruption" of culture: from the design of social media to the formation of massive shared archives.
-Because "cultural techniques" are formative of our society as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform should not be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
+Because "cultural techniques" are formative of our society as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
 Computational hermeneutics encourage "users" to become active readers, thinkers, tinkerers, and makers of technology.
 It treats "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
 In clarifying